 Some manufacturers, including Ford and Volkswagen, even offer a 1.0-litre three-cylinder engine in some of their models which uses very little fuel but manages to feel as powerful as a bigger engine.

-Ford’s little 1.0-litre EcoBoost turbo engine, for example, is the same size as an A4 piece of paper, yet produces almost as much power and torque as the bigger, 1.8-litre four-cylinder in the Toyota Corolla: 92kW v 103kW and 170Nm v 173Nm.
+Ford’s little 1.0-litre EcoBoost turbo engine, for example, is the same size as an A4 piece of paper, yet produces almost as much power and torque as much larger-engined cars.

 And the small 1.6-litre four-cylinder turbo found in the Peugeot 308 GTi 270 produces 201kW of power – just 8kW fewer than the significantly bigger 3.6-litre six-cylinder engine found in the Jeep Wrangler.